 Step 1 Supervisor and Committee Approvals

-- Obtain final approval from the supervisor and send your dissertation to the committee.
+- Obtain final approval from your supervisor and send your dissertation to your committee.

-- Collect feedback from committee members, revise and edit your dissertation, and obtain approval from the committee.
+- Collect feedback from committee members, revise and edit your dissertation, and obtain approval from your committee.

 Producing Your Thesis